 The Kevin Dale De Rose Memorial Scholarship.
 Kevin De Rose was killed in an accident during his junior year at Calvin in 1989.
 His family and friends have established this scholarship in his memory to be awarded annually to a student who demonstrates a love for providing Christian service in non-academic areas of life.
 Candidates for this scholarship must be admitted to the teacher education program and have a cumulative grade point average of 3.0 or better.
-One scholarship of \$1,200 was awarded for 1990-91.
+A scholarship of \$1,200 is awarded.